Bielorusse/halftone/readme.md

 *Defining screens*

 The position of all dots composing the screen are computed.
-These depend on the image dimensions as well as the desired screen resolution (the distance bewteen the centers of each dot) and orientation.
+These depend on the image dimensions as well as the desired screen resolution (the distance between the centers of each dot) and orientation.
 Indeed, halftoning screens are commonly rotated in relation to each other to avoid unwanted visual effects such as [moiré patterns](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).

 *Drawing dots*